rust-lang/wg-async/src/vision/status_quo/alan_writes_a_web_framework.md

 }
 ```

 It's still not fantastically ergonomic though.
 Because the handler takes ownership of State and returns it in tuples in the result, Alan can't use the `?` operator inside his http request handlers.
-If he tries use `?` in a handler, like this:
+If he tries to use `?` in a handler, like this:

 ```rust
 async fn get_products_handler(state: State) -> HandlerResult {